jd12/csharp-level24-boss-battles-rps/ProgrammingSimpleGames.md

  <judge and report win-loss>
 ```

-Note that while this idiom for implementing the play of a game is quite general, it is also not completely appropriate for all games.
-For Tic-Tac-Toe and other two player games for example, we would need to capture the way game play alternates between the players, and this would entail modifying the stated idiom appropriately.
-Still, as presented the idiom we've given is a reasonable starting place for many games, including our dice game.

-A second consideration - and this is critical for all object-oriented problem solving - what is the state of a game?
+The critical question for all object-oriented problem solving is - what is the state of a game?
 The state of a game corresponds to the attribute profile for Game50 objects.
 These will be the instance variables (and constants) of the class.
 Here is our list:

 - The game target value - here a constant, 50
 - The bound on the number of rolls allowed to reach the target value